andrasq/node-sane-buffer/README.md

 -------

 - if `install()`-ing, only the global `Buffer` is wrappered.
-Code that uses `require('bufer').Buffer` will still get the unmodified builtin Buffer.
+Code that uses `require('buffer').Buffer` will still get the unmodified builtin Buffer.

 - if `install()`-ing, if I missed some ways a Buffer can be created it's possible that a system Buffer will be returned.
 This buffer will fail an `instanceof Buffer` test, because